 We are reader-supported.
 We may earn a small commission for products purchased via links on our website at no cost to you.
 Thank you for your support.

 The main reason why anyone will consider buying a used hot tub instead of a new one is the price.
 Or better said price to performance ratio.
 While a new tub will cost in the range of thousands of dollars, a quality used one can be bought for around one thousand dollars.
-But if you really want a new one + a quality one, than go for an inflatable or portable hot tubs which are both inexpensive and quality-made.
+But if you really want a new one + a quality one, then go for inflatable or portable hot tubs which are both inexpensive and quality-made.

 As with anything used, there must be a lot of questions going through your mind and in this case, the top 5 of those questions are most likely to be;

 - Where do I buy from?

 - What do I look for before I make a payment?